 Audience: All is yours.

 Richard: All is yours.
 [Inaudible 00:23:18.19] you [Inaudible 00:23:20.28].
 Again do we see that?
 Do we recognize that?
 That all of this is ultimately His.
 Let me read to you from Psalm 50 verses 10-12.
 This is God talking, and this is what He says about everything in this life.
 He says for, “Every beast of the forest is mine, the cattle on a thousand hills, I know every bird of the mountains and everything that moves in the field is mine.”

-Jim: That was another great phrase in Psalm 39:4 to 6, it says, because he’s had rather brevity and life and at the end of it he says he amasses riches and does not know who will gather in.
+Jim: That was another great phrase in Psalm 39:4 to 6, where he talks about the brevity of life, and at the end of it he says he amasses riches and does not know who will gather in.